-E.1 Public Information
+F.1 Public Information

 All reasonable effort should be made to inform the public of the location, duration, and nature of impending construction of maintenance projects.
+Transit agencies should be given advanced notice of planned operations so they can be responsible for notifying their passengers.

-E.2 Contracts and Permits
+F.2 Contracts and Permits